Cassette deck: Integration of digital electronics, from the 1980s

 As a part of the Digital Revolution, the ongoing development of electronics technology decreased the cost of digital circuitry to the point that the technology could be applied to consumer electronics.
 The application of such digital electronics to cassette decks provides an early example of mechatronic design, which aims to enhance mechanical systems with electronic components in order to improve performance, increase system flexibility, or reduce cost.
 The inclusion of logic circuitry and solenoids into the transport and control mechanisms of cassette decks, often referred to logic control, contrasts with earlier piano-key transport controls and mechanical linkages.
 One goal of using logic circuitry in cassette decks or recorders was to minimize equipment damage upon incorrect user input by including fail-safes into the transport and control mechanism.
 Such fail-safe behavior was described in a review by Julian Hirsch of a particular cassette deck featuring logic control.
-Some examples of fail-safe mechanisms incorporated into logic control decks include: a mechanism designed to protect internal components from damage when the tape or motor is locked, a mechanism designed to prevent the tape from being wound improperly, among others.
+Some examples of fail-safe mechanisms incorporated into logic control decks include: a mechanism designed to protect internal components from damage when the tape or motor is locked and a mechanism designed to prevent the tape from being wound improperly.
 Some logic control decks were designed to incorporate light-touch buttons or remote control, among other features marketed as being convenient.
 In the car stereo industry, full logic control was developed with the aim of miniaturization, so that the cassette deck would take up less dashboard space.

 Dolby HX Pro for higher recording levels on the same tape material

 Bang & Olufsen developed the HX Pro headroom extension system in conjunction with Dolby Laboratories in 1982.
 This was used in many higher-end decks.
-HX Pro reduces the high-frequency bias during recording when the signal being recorded has a high level of high frequency content.
+HX Pro reduces the high-frequency bias during recording when the signal being recorded has a high level of high-frequency content.
 Such a signal is self-biasing.
-Reducing the level of the bias signal permits the desired signal to be recorded at a higher level without saturating the tape, thus increasing headroom or maximum recording level.
+Reducing the level of the bias signal permits the desired signal to be recorded at a higher level without saturating the tape, thus increasing headroom and improving signal-to-noise ratio.

-Some decks incorporated microprocessor programs to adjust tape bias and record level calibration automatically.